lilyx998/Room-match/README.md

 ## Overview
 ### Description
-Roommate Tinder auto-suggests people with similar price upper bounds, in similar locations, and uses map APIs to find apartments and filter by prices, etc..
+Room-match (like a Tinder but for finding roommates) auto-suggests people with similar price upper bounds, in similar locations, and uses map APIs to find apartments and filter by prices, etc..
 Each user can create a profile, where they input their price range, location (maybe like 1 mile radius from [address] if feasible? or just city), their living styles, age, college/adult, pets, integrate their social media profiles, etc..
 Users can "swipe right" on the auto-suggested list of people, and start to message each other.
+The app also includes a map feature, where people can search for apartment places and filter by price, size, etc..

 ### App Evaluation
 [Evaluation of your app across the following attributes]